water-fountain/Portfolio/Tech-Writing-Samples/Laptop-Pi-Home-Server-Guide.md

 Note: Follow the official installation guides for each application, as they provide detailed instructions and best practices.
 ### Step 4: Expanding the Vault (Adding Optional Storage)
-Especially if your building a home media server, that laptop's internal drive might fill up fast.
+Especially if you're building a home media server, that laptop's internal drive might fill up fast.

 * **Plug & Play**: You can plug external **HDDs** or **thumb drives** directly into the Pi's USB ports.
 * **Pro Move**: You can "share" the laptop's internal folders over the network, letting the Raspberry Pi use the laptop's larger hard drive to store files.
 It may take some extra steps, but it's a great way to maximize the space that we already have.

+Note: If you plan on closing your laptop lid while it acts as a server, make sure to go into your **Power Options** and set 'When I close the lid' to **Do Nothing**.
+Otherwise, your server will go to sleep as soon as you tuck it away!

 ### Step 5: Lock It Up!
 (Secure Your Home Server)
 Since this machine is now a permanent part of your home network, you don't want it to be a security risk: